What’s Happening With The Tiny House??

 What’s been going on

 We knew, when we set off on our big adventure last year, that when we came back we have some things to work out.
 We were served a code violation two Octobers ago.
 This resulted in us needing to bring our home up to code or to move it along.
 Since, at that time, there was no code, in no way could we possibly meet it, it was basically an eviction notice.
-Very lucky for us the amazing Andrew and Gabriella had been working on some heavy lifting with the Tiny House IRC Appendix.
+The amazing Andrew and Gabriella had been working on some heavy lifting with the Tiny House IRC Appendix which is very lucky for us!
 It was very timely and that same October we were served papers, we were planning on flying out to Kansas City to give our public testimony in favor of the addition of the tiny home appendix.
 Because of this unexpected situation the city was very kind in granting us an extension, to see how that went.
 By November the appendix had passed!
 After many years in architecture, never have I been so excited over building code!

 With that, we had already been planning an epic road trip to start a few months later.
 It wasn’t something we could just change, we literally spent a year building our trailer!
 The city was fully on board with taking the next steps in tiny housing together, in fact they basically held my hand and walked me through how to get the new appendix adopted at the state level.
 We, the occupants, were the weak link.
 We were setting off on a big adventure to see all the National Parks this great country has to offer.
 The city was very kind in granting us an extension to live in our tiny house until we took off.
 Never were we more legal than after our code violation, I’m not going to lie, that felt great!
 To live tiny, with legit permission through the holidays… I will never forget those warm fuzzy feelings!
 While on sabbatical the house could stay put for the duration of our trip.
 THEN, when we get back, we’ll work it out.
 What more could you possibly expect, right??
 It was the best send off we could hope for!